nz0001na/Asian_faces/README.md

-# Chinese Celebrities Face Image Database
+# Asian Celebrities Face Image Database

 # Introduction
 * This repository is about the resource of a new Chinese Celibrites face images database.